Thomas Rodrigo

 Mudaliyar Thomas Rodrigo (11 April 1868 – 7 October 1945) was a Ceylonese entrepreneur.
-He is the owner of the Pagado Tea Rooms.
+He was the owner of the Pagado Tea Rooms.

-Born in Panadura to Jeronimus Rodrigo and Prolentina Soysa, his grandfather was Anthony Rodrigo, a Patabendi Mahathmaya.
-We was the youngest of four brothers.
+Rodrigo was born in Panadura to Jeronimus Rodrigo and Prolentina Soysa; his grandfather was Anthony Rodrigo, a Patabendi Mahathmaya.
+He was the youngest of four brothers.
 He received his education at Prince of Wales College, Moratuwa.

 Following his schooling, he entered public service as a Clerk in the Attorney General's Department in the Solicitor General's staff.
 He went on to serve as the Chief Clerk, until his early retirement.
-The thereafter moved into business in the plantations sector having purchased Rock Cave Estate in Walgama.
-He then purchased a share of ownership of restaurant Pagoda Tea Rooms in Chatham Street, Fort.
+He thereafter moved into business in the plantations sector, having purchased Rock Cave Estate in Walgama.
+He then purchased a share of ownership of the restaurant Pagoda Tea Rooms in Chatham Street, Fort.
 The British Government of Ceylon granted him the titular honor of Mudaliyar.
 He was a member of the Board of Management of the Colombo YMBA and the Sri Sumangala College.

-He married Emily Roslyn Fernando from Beruwela and had three sons, Cyril, Percy and Leslie and five daughters, Gertrude, Rita, Beatrice, Ena and Ethel.
-His son Cyril Rodrigo carried on the family business founded Cyril Rodrigo Restaurants, which started the Green Cabin franchise in Sri Lanka.
-His son-in-law was Vice Admiral Asoka de Silva, who severed as the Commander of the Sri Lanka Navy from 1983 to 1986 and Sri Lankan Ambassador to Cuba.
+He married Emily Roslyn Fernando from Beruwela and had three sons, Cyril, Percy and Leslie, and five daughters, Gertrude, Rita, Beatrice, Ena and Ethel.
+His son Cyril Rodrigo carried on the family business and founded Cyril Rodrigo Restaurants, which started the Green Cabin franchise in Sri Lanka.
+His son-in-law was Vice Admiral Asoka de Silva, who served as the Commander of the Sri Lanka Navy from 1983 to 1986 and Sri Lankan Ambassador to Cuba.